philosofonusus/nvim/README.md

 ## Introduction

 This repository contains my personal neovim configuration that I use in day-to-day work.
+Since I'm actively using it, it is in my very own interest to maintain and fix any issues that may arise.

 I have went over numerous neovim configs and combined all the best autocommands, keymaps and options that work for me.
 Even though it is opionated, it has very good balance between ready to be used now, and providing good defaults and starting point for your own configuration.

 It contains all the useful plugins and configurations for web-dev and general programming.
-Since I'm actively using it, it is in my very own interest to maintain and fix any issues that may arise.

-When I initially started using neovim, my starting point was [NvChad](https://nvchad.com/).
-That's why you may find keybindings similar to NvChad's

-_This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration (huge thanks to them)._

 ## Installation